 Marie is currently a member of the Governance Committee of MaREI, the marine and renewable energy research, development and innovation Centre supported by Science Foundation Ireland and coordinated by the Environmental Research Institute (ERI) at University College Cork.
 She is also serving on the Steering Committee of the International Energy Research Centre (IERC), a state of the art facility established to implement new science in the energy space and hosted at the Tyndall Institute.

-Ms. Donnelly's presentation is available to watch back here.
+Ms. Marie Donnelly's delivery of her paper was accompanied by a slideshow presentation.
+Ms. Donnelly's presentation to the Assembly is available to watch back here.

 Session 2: How would I heat, power and service my home and place of work if Ireland was a world leader?